Quasiregular cobordism theorem: Hopf theorem for Alexander maps

-As a direct consequence of Theorem \ref{thm:cell_uniqueness}, we obtain two versions of the Hopf degree theorem for Alexander maps.
+We also obtain immediately a version of the Hopf degree theorem for Alexander maps.
 For the statements, we say that a cubical complex $K$, for which $|K|\approx \bS^n$, is \emph{shellable} if there exists an $n$-cube $Q\in K^{(n)}$ for which $K' = K\setminus \{Q\}$ is shellable cubical complex.
-We first restate the following theorem from the introduction.

 \introthmHopftheoremvone*